Johanne Fridlund: Club career

 Fridlund started her senior career with Norwegian third tier side EIK.
 Before the 2014 season, she signed for Vålerenga in the Norwegian top flight, but left due to lack of motivation.
 Before the 2019 season, Fridlund signed for Norwegian second-tier club Grei.
 Before the 2020 season, she signed for Kolbotn in the Norwegian top flight.
 Before the second half of 2021–22, she signed for Italian team Lazio.

+On 22 January 2025, Fridlund signed with Canadian side Ottawa Rapid FC in the newly-launched Northern Super League.
+On 15 October 2025, she scored her first goal for the Rapid on the final day of the inaugural regular season for the team, a 2–1 away win against Halifax Tides FC.

+International career

 She was a prolific youth international, especially with Norway U19.